 Man, we have so much to talk about today!
 Derral's going to kick things off with his origin story—how an iPod giveaway opened the doors of YouTube to him and showed him the future of online content marketing.
 He'll dive into strategies for building a massive following and business with YouTube, what the YouTube world is like in 2019 and what's on the horizon—there's so much here, no matter where you're at with your own business.
 Press play, and let's do this thing!

-Pat Flynn: You’re listening to Derral Eves.
+Pat Flynn: You're listening to Derral Eves.
 He is a YouTube and branding expert, somebody who a lot of people look up to in the YouTube space.
-He’s actually also the founder of one of my favorite events that I have ever attended, which is called VidSummit, ad this is where I met a lot of people that you’ve heard me talk about on the show before: Roberto Blake, Sean Cannell, and several others.
-He’s very connected in this space of YouTube, but he’s also more than just a YouTuber, he’s a businessman.
+He's actually also the founder of one of my favorite events that I have ever attended which is called VidSummit, ad this is where I met a lot of people that you've heard me talk about on the show before, Roberto Blake, Sean Canal and several others.
+He's very connected in this space of YouTube but he's also more than just a YouTuber, he's a businessman.
 He knows how to create businesses and brands that work.
-He is a producer on the Squatty Potty series with the Harmon brothers—like, not series, but you know that commercial with the pooping unicorn?
-Derral was involved with that.
-And he’s involved in a lot of large, million-plus subscriber YouTube channels, and helping them not just get more audiences and get more exposure, but literally helping them build businesses with the brands that they’re creating on YouTube and outside of YouTube.
+He is a producer on the Squatty Potty series with the Harmon brothers, like not series, but you know that commercial with the pooping unicorn, like Derral was involved with that.
+And he's involved in a lot of large million plus subscriber YouTube channels, and helping them not just get more audiences and get more exposure but literally helping them build businesses with the brands that they're creating on YouTube and outside of YouTube.

 Derral Eves: Hey, it's a pleasure to be here.